isamumu/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently pursuing a Master's in Computer Engineering at UC San Diego, to be advised by {{< staticref "https://farinaz.eng.ucsd.edu/home" "newtab" >}}Prof. Farinaz Koushanfar{{< /staticref >}}.
-I will start working with the {{< staticref "https://aceslab.org/" "newtab" >}}ACES Lab{{< /staticref >}} starting Fall 2021.
+I am currently pursuing a Master's Degree in Computer Engineering at the University of California, San Diego.

 I am interested in embedded systems and applied machine learning.
 Particularly, I am interested in working with hardware such as FPGAs which apply to state-of-the-art techniques in fields such as robotics, human computer interaction, and computer systems.
-I believe that bridging the gap between hardware and software is necessary to advance the accessibility and security of technology.

 Previously, I was an undergraduate student in {{< staticref "https://www.ece.utoronto.ca/" "newtab" >}}Electrical and Computer Engineering{{< /staticref >}} at the University of Toronto, with minors in Robotics and Artificial Intelligence.
 I performed research at the University of Toronto, advised by {{< staticref "https://www.ece.utoronto.ca/people/chow-p/" "newtab" >}}Prof. Paul Chow{{< /staticref >}}.
 Additionally, I performed research at the Hong Kong University of Science and Technology, advised by {{< staticref "https://seng.ust.hk/about/people/faculty/bertram-emil-shi" "newtab" >}}Prof. Bertram E. Shi{{< /staticref >}}.
 My final capstone design project was advised by {{< staticref "https://www.control.utoronto.ca/~broucke/" "newtab" >}}Prof. Mireille E. Broucke{{< /staticref >}}.